dv2099/dv2099/README.md

 ## Hi there 👋

+I'm a final year CSE student at SRMIST, exploring different domains of tech and falling in love with them as I go.

+My fields of work primarily include Data Science and Web development. :D

+Find more about me here: https://www.linkedin.com/in/devansh-multani-a35863221/ (Let's connect while you're at it.)
 <!--
 **dv2099/dv2099** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.